Audio- and Videoconference server based on Jitsi Meet. Provides as fairmeeting.net

 Which web browser do you recommend?

-Google Chrome work best, as they supports P2P Multicast and save bandwidth for everybody and CPU load on the fairmeeting servers.
+Chrome (closed source and tracks data to Google) work best, as they support P2P Multicast and save bandwidth for everybody and CPU load on the fairmeeting servers.
 Also a latest

 Safari users would have to disable the “WebRTC Unified Plan” feature in the developer settings to be able to join.